 Fortunately, Judge Kinkeade upheld the jury’s conclusions that the Depuy Pinnacle hip implants were defectively designed and that Depuy and Johnson & Johnson failed to warn consumers adequately about the risks involved.

-The fourth Depuy Pinnacle trial is scheduled to begin in September 2017.
+The fourth Depuy Pinnacle trial began on September 18, 2017.
 Unlike with the Depuy ASR cases, Depuy and Johnson & Johnson have made no attempt (yet) to reach a global settlement with the thousands of remaining cases.
 There is pressure on DePuy to settle the remaining Pinnacle cases, especially in light of the last two bellwether verdicts.
 Another big jury verdict will cost multiples of that amount for Depuy, as the eventual settlement would most likely increase.

 As always, I will keep you posted on developments.